thefirehacker/TimeCapsule-SLM/Temp-Delete/logs.md

 updateContextFromMultiDocumentInspection @ DataInspectorAgent.ts:275
 performMultiDocumentAnalysis @ DataInspectorAgent.ts:165
 DataInspectorAgent.ts:463 🧠 DataInspector Document 1 LLM Response: <think>
 Okay, let's see.
-The user provided a document and wants me to identify who it's about or written by.
-The first step is to determine the document type.
-The content mentions Rutwik Shinde as a developer with information about his projects, so it's likely a resume or project summary.
+The user wants me to analyze the document content to identify who owns/created it.
+They provided two steps, and I need to follow them.

+First, I'll check the document type.
+The content mentions Rutwik Shinde's information like his email, phone, LinkedIn, GitHub, and some project details.
+There's no mention of a blog or a report.
+So the document is a resume or a project summary.

-Next, check if the document is about Rutwik.
-The user's query is "tell me the best project by Rutwik".
-The document is about Rutwik's projects, so that matches.
-The document has details about his experience an...
+Next, the main person.
+The document is about Rutwik Shinde, and the query is "tell me the bes...
-DataInspectorAgent.ts:472 🔍 DataInspector Document 1 Parsed: {docType: 'Resume', primaryEntity: 'Rutwik Shinde', relevantText: 'YES', reasoning: 'The document is a resume for Rutwik Shinde, and th…ery asks about his projects.
-It details his ex...'}
+DataInspectorAgent.ts:472 🔍 DataInspector Document 1 Parsed: {docType: 'RESUME', primaryEntity: 'Rutwik Shinde', relevantText: 'YES', reasoning: "The document is a resume detailing Rutwik Shinde's…fessional experience, directly addressing the ..."}
 DataInspectorAgent.ts:515 🔍 RELEVANCE DEBUG: Query person: "rutwik", Entity words: [rutwik, shinde] DataInspectorAgent.ts:479 🔍 RELEVANCE ANALYSIS: Text="YES", Entity="Rutwik Shinde", Query="tell me the best project by Rutwik" → Result: true
-DataInspectorAgent.ts:355 🔍 Document 1 intelligent analysis: {docType: 'Resume', primaryEntity: 'Rutwik Shinde', isRelevant: true, reasoning: 'The document is a resume for Rutwik Shinde, and th…ery asks about his projects.
-It details his ex...'}
+DataInspectorAgent.ts:355 🔍 Document 1 intelligent analysis: {docType: 'RESUME', primaryEntity: 'Rutwik Shinde', isRelevant: true, reasoning: "The document is a resume detailing Rutwik Shinde's…fessional experience, directly addressing the ..."}
-DataInspectorAgent.ts:364 ✅ Including relevant document: Resume (Rutwik Shinde) useOllamaConnection.ts:416 Fetch finished loading: POST "http://localhost:11434/api/chat". postToApi @ index.mjs:599
+DataInspectorAgent.ts:364 ✅ Including relevant document: RESUME (Rutwik Shinde) useOllamaConnection.ts:416 Fetch finished loading: POST "http://localhost:11434/api/chat". postToApi @ index.mjs:599
 postJsonToApi @ index.mjs:554